Accio/accio.github.io/_posts/2020-05-28-nucleosome-positioning-prediction.md

 DNA in our genome, like in genomes of other eukaryotic species, does not exist in a linear form, neither does it form random folding or coiling.
 Instead, they form nucleosomes together with histone proteins.
-Each nucleosome consists of 147 DNA base pairs and eight histone proteins (a histone *octamer*, *octo* is a prefix representing in both Latin and Greek the number 8).
-The way DNA wound on nucleosomes are often described as &lsquo;beads on a string&rsquo;.
+Each nucleosome consists of 147 DNA base pairs and eight histone proteins (a histone *octamer*, *octo-* is a prefix representing in both Latin and Greek the number 8).
+The way DNA wound on nucleosomes is often described as &lsquo;beads on a string&rsquo;.

 {% include image.html
 url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a9/Basic_units_of_chromatin_structure.svg/266px-Basic_units_of_chromatin_structure.svg.png"